vlang/v/vlib/x/vweb/README.md

 }
 ```

-If we would visit http://localhost:port/hello/vaesel we would see the text `Hello vaesel`.
+If we visit http://localhost:port/hello/vaesel we would see the text `Hello vaesel`.

 ### Routes with Parameter Arrays